valera-orolin/national-library/README.md

 php artisan serve
 ```

-## License

-The National Library of Belarus website is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Contact Information

 This project is developed by Valeryia Matveyeva.
 You can contact me at `matveyeva.valeryia@gmail.com`.